MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 * Switzerland
 * United Kingdom.

 In markets such as these, a price of 100 EUR defined on the product card already contains value-added tax (VAT).
-The price, including VAT, displays to the customer in the storefront and at checkout.
+The price, including VAT, is displayed to the customer in the storefront and at checkout.

-In the USA and Canada, customers don't expect prices to include tax.
-Tak is added at checkout, so the **All prices include tax** toggle is usually turned off.
+In the USA and Canada, customers don't expect to see prices with taxes as final tax depends on where products will be shipped.
+Tax is added at checkout, so the **All prices include tax** toggle is usually turned off.
 In this case, a price $100 defined on the product card is the price without tax.
 At checkout, taxes are added to the price.

 To support the scenario where **All prices include tax** is selected, in [!INCLUDE[prod_short](../includes/prod_short.md)], fill in the following fields on the **Shopify shop card** page: